 When the original Protestant petition to parade had been filed, the Irish Catholics vowed violence.
 The governor capitulated and reversed the permit.
-Harper’s Weekly, Nast, the Republicans and Protestants charged hypocrisy.
+Harper’s Weekly, Nast, and the Republicans and Protestants charged hypocrisy.
 If the Irish could have their St. Patrick’s Day Parade, then New York’s Protestant Irish, known as Orangemen, should be allowed to celebrate with a parade celebrating their history.
 Never mind the history was loaded with Irish Catholic oppression.

-The Irishman’s large boots have tips that turn up an elfin style.
+The Irishman’s large boots have are tipped in an elfin style.
 One might suggest Nast intentionally positioned his legs and feet in a dance pose, and if so, this Irishman’s jig is up.
 Nast’s Columbia has caught and neutralized the villain.
 She does not exert a great deal of physical energy.
 Instead, Columbia’s steely stare conveys a calm strength.
 In her right hand she holds the whip of “Law” written on the lash.
 Her headgear is not typical.
 Normally, Nast drew Columbia with a tiara, but he would alter her headgear to fit particular situations.
 This castle-like structure is a first.
 Lines in the stone wall appear to form a “T” — a statement of her intent to rule over Tammany Hall and its corrupt leadership under William M. “Boss” Tweed.